digama0/mm0/mm0.md

 Definitions
 ---
 A `def` is similar to an `axiom` except that it may also have dot-quantifiers, representing dummy variables in the definition that are not exposed in the syntax.
-It also ends with a block rather than a semicolon, because the definition itself has a limited lifetime.
-Inside the block, the definition is unfolded for the purpose of the proof, and it is made opaque once the block is exited.

-If the definition part is omitted, then the existence of a definition satisfying the theorems in the block is asserted.
+If the definition part is omitted, then the existence of a definition satisfying the theorems is asserted.

     def-stmt ::= 'def' identifier (dummy-binder)* ':'
-      type ('=' formula)? '{' (directive)* '}'
+      type ('=' formula)? ';'
     dummy-binder ::= '(' (dummy-identifier)* ':' type ')'
     dummy-identifier ::= '.' identifier | identifier_